rdecuir/Local-Dev-Test-Cluster/README.md

 1. `./bootstrap.sh up cluster1`
 1. Then navigate to http://argocd.localhost, you will need to wait roughly 5-8 mins for everything to complete and for argocd to come up.

+## Patterns
+The current use of this cluster configuration is Traefik handles external access control and Istio handles internal traffic as the service mesh.
+Yes Istio could replace traefik completely, but we need to honor what is currently in place and working.